BikLab/MARS8180-EnvDataSci/Week2a-R-crash-course.md

 - Factors

-Vectors and List require the data structure to have the same datatypes.
+Vectors and matrix require the data structure to have the same datatypes.
 While lists and dataframes can head multiple data types.
 A **vector** is a collection of elements.
 A **matrix** is a vector with dimensions (i.e., columns and rows).
 A **dataframe** is similar to a matrix (dimensional) but with difference data types.
 A **list** is the most flexible - it can be describes as a bin with different data types or structures. **Factors** are specifically categorical variables.

 We will go through the different datatypes and structures in this module.